grebnesorbocaj/learn_spark/README.md

 .env values are referenced in `learn_spark/config.py` which is referenced in applications rather than hardcoded filepaths.

+#### hooks/

+I added a pre-commit hook which will run `poetry run black $file` on python files staged for commits.
+To use this in your repo, run `cp pre-commit.template ../.git/hooks/pre-commit` from the /hooks/ directory.
+Hopefully that works.

 #### Apache Spark

 Installed via brew... `brew install apache-spark`